Below are common FAQs about airless spray gun filters.

 pin-hole will allow trash to pass through and thus constantly clog your tip.

-How often do gun filters need to be cleaned?
+How often do the spray gun filters need to be cleaned?

 A. Normally every time the sprayer is cleaned is all that is needed.